A TRANSITION INTO FALL-LIKE WEATHER...

 Your First Alert Weather Forecast:

-Today will be a transition day with our weather pattern.
-As a cold front moves out of northeast Wisconsin, we’ll have a gusty southwest breeze.
-Wind gusts will exceed 20 mph and keep our temperatures steady in the 60s.
-That wind is drawing in not just cooler weather, but also less humidity.
-If you’re not a fan of the recent muggy air, you’ll probably be more pleased with what we’re getting into the upcoming weekend.

-As showers pass by to our southeast this morning, we’ll have more clouds overhead.
-However, our skies should be clearing out throughout the midday.
-Look for some afternoon sunshine, with skies staying clear this evening.
+Today is a transition day with our weather pattern.
+A cold front that moved through the area overnight, has allowed cooler air to start to filter in to the western part of the state, while the rest of us will see highs in the mid to upper 60s.
+A south wind will bring gusts to 25 mph, and is responsible for the mild temperatures we are seeing.
+Skies will continue to clear out, leaving us with plenty of sunshine for the rest of the afternoon and this evening.
+Overnight, winds will shift to the west, allowing a much cooler air mass to move into Northeast Wisconsin by tomorrow.

 Another disturbance will bring some clouds and a SLIGHT chance of rain tomorrow.
 Otherwise, the forecast is looking dry this weekend and into the first half of next week...
-It may be a good time for some folks to get some harvesting done.
+You will have a nice stretch of days to take advantage of outdoor plans.
+Friday and Saturday are perfect days to visit your favorite Pumpkin Patch or Apple Orchard.

 The cooler, drier weather may also lead to some bouts of frost for areas NORTHWEST of the Fox Valley.
 Gardeners in these areas should protect their cold-sensitive plants as soon as Friday night, and stay on alert through the weekend.